Digitalist-Open-Cloud/Matomo-Plugin-TrackerDomain/README.md

 ## Description

-This could plugin could be useful if you are running your UI part of Matomo on another domain then you are tracking from.
+This  plugin could be useful if you are running your UI part of Matomo on another domain then you are tracking from.
-This plugin replaces the matomo url from your installation, to a custom domain.
+This plugin replaces the matomo url from your installation to a custom domain.
+The plugin changes both Matomo core tracking script and the TagManager script.

 ## Use